FDA Logo

 Website:fda.gov

 The FDA’s main goal is to protect public health.
-This organization checks how safe the products that US residents use every day are.
+This organization checks how safe the products that US residents use daily are.
 This includes food, medicines, cosmetics, electronics, medical devices, vaccines, tobacco products, biologics, feed, and animal drugs.
 The federal agency protects consumers from counterfeit products to eliminate potential harm to public health.

 Meaning and History